JOSE JOAN MORALES | AI Transformation Strategist

 The Liquidation Fallacy

 Cutting the Scrum Master role because AI automates “process” is a strategic miscalculation.
-Unfortunately, this liquidates the very System 2 capacity required precisely when validation of AI outputs is most critical.
+This move liquidates the very System 2 capacity required precisely when validation of AI outputs is most critical.

 STRATEGIC RISK